 In October 2000 he testified before a UK House of Lords Committee on Economic & Monetary Affairs on Ireland’s experience in EMU.
 He argued with prescience that the Irish political elite would not be capable of managing a small open economy in a monetary union and suggested that Britain would be ill-advised to join the Single Currency.

-He has taught Financial Management to under-graduates in Dublin City University; Economics on the Local Government MBA at Dublin City University and Business Economics on the Executive MBA and the Full Time MBA at the Michael Smurfit Graduate School of Business, University College Dublin.
-In September 2014, he will teach Business Economics on the Full Time MSc Management at the Michael Smurfit Graduate School of Business, University College Dublin.
+He has taught Financial Management to under-graduates in Dublin City University; Economics on the Local Government MBA at Dublin City University, and Business & Financial Environment on the Full Time MSc Management at the Michael Smurfit Graduate School of Business, University College Dublin.
+He currently teaches on the Full Time MBA programme at the Michael Smurfit Graduate School of Business.

-He writes regular columns in both The Examiner and The Sunday Business Post online edition and contributes to numerous other newspapers and magazines on an occasional basis.
+He writes regular columns in The Irish Examiner and contributes to numerous other newspapers and magazines on an occasional basis.
 He is also a frequent contributor to radio and TV on a variety of different shows.
+He is a regular podcaster on podcasts such as The Stand and Win Happy.